-- Can you tell me something about the area where you live? - What subject do you most enjoy at school? - What would you like to do during your next holiday?
+- What kind of job would you like to do in the future? - Can you tell me something about your family? - What subject do you most enjoy at school?

 Read the following script to the candidate and ask the questions listed below in the order given.
 Allow the candidate to respond to each question as fully as they can before you move on to the next one.